bootstrap-vue/bootstrap-vue/src/components/nav/README.md

 <span class="badge badge-info small">NEW in 2.0.0-rc.26</span>

 By default, `<b-nav-item-dropdown>` renders the menu contents in the DOM even when the menu is not shown.
-When there are a large number of dropdowns are rendered on the same page, performance can be impacted (due to larger memory utilization).
+When there are a large number of dropdowns rendered on the same page, performance could be impacted due to larger overall memory utilization.
 You can instruct `<b-nav-item-dropdown>` to render the menu contents only when it is shown by setting the `lazy` prop to true.

 ## Using in navbar